erickbytes/divbull/divbull.com/content/blog/Earnings-Report-Catalysts.md

 # Conclusion

 With some luck and skill, the "houses" you own will have strong foundations that will sustain growing income for many years.
 These are some things to watch for when a company you own reports earnings.
-It can be seemingly impossible to understand why a stock moons or tanks after earnings, good luck!
+It is seemingly impossible to understand why a stock moons or tanks after earnings, good luck!

 Disclosure: Not financial advice.
 The author holds stock in the companies mentioned.